lucasrla/dev-notes/apps/brew-casks.md

   glance
 ```

-Most apps in the list above need no intro.
-Here is some info on the less famous ones:
+Here is some info on the less famous apps from the list above:

 - [Rectangle](https://rectangleapp.com/): a nice window manager that is [free and open source](https://github.com/rxhanson/Rectangle).
 - [Obsidian](https://obsidian.md): a great app for note-taking and knowledge management.